Summary of significant accounting policies

 Research and development costs are charged to expense as incurred.

 All costs associated with advertising are expensed as incurred.
-Advertising expense, included in Selling, general and administrative expense, approximated $440, $302 and $237 for the years ended July 31, 2014, 2013 and 2012, respectively.
+Advertising expense, included in selling, general and administrative expense, approximated $649, $601 and $556 for the years ended July 31, 2017, 2016 and 2015, respectively.

-The Company follows accounting pronouncements which establish standards for reporting information on operating segments in interim and annual financial statements.
-An enterprise is required to separately report information about each operating segment that engages in business activities from which the segment may earn revenues and incur expenses, whose separate operating results are regularly reviewed by the chief operating decision maker regarding allocation of resources and performance assessment and which exceed specific quantitative thresholds related to revenue and profit or loss.
+The Company separately reports information about each operating segment that engages in business activities from which the segment may earn revenues and incur expenses, whose separate operating results are regularly reviewed by the chief operating decision maker regarding allocation of resources and performance assessment and which exceed specific quantitative thresholds related to revenue and profit or loss.
 The Company’s operating activities are reported in three segments (see Note 15).

 Net income (loss) per share

 Basic net income (loss) per share represents net income (loss) divided by the weighted average number of common shares outstanding during the period.
 The dilutive effect of potential common shares, consisting of outstanding stock options and unvested restricted stock, is determined using the treasury stock method.
-Diluted weighted average shares outstanding for fiscal 2014, 2013 and 2012 do not include the potential common shares from stock options and unvested restricted stock because to do so would have been antidilutive and as such is the same as basic weighted average shares outstanding.
-The number of potential common shares (“in the money options”) and unvested restricted stock excluded from the calculation of diluted earnings per share for the years ended July 31, 2014, 2013, and 2012 was 159,000, 32,000, and 0, respectively.
+Diluted weighted average shares outstanding for fiscal 2017 and 2015 do not include the potential common shares from stock options and unvested restricted stock because to do so would have been antidilutive and as such is the same as basic weighted average shares outstanding for 2017 and 2015.
+For fiscal 2016, approximately 449,000 weighted average stock options were included in the calculation of diluted weighted average shares outstanding.
+The number of potential common shares (“in the money options”) and unvested restricted stock excluded from the calculation of diluted weighted average shares outstanding for the years ended July 31, 2017, and 2015 was 961,000, and 403,000, respectively.

 The following table sets forth the amount of expense related to share-based payment arrangements included in specific line items in the accompanying statement of operations for the years ended July 31:

-As of July 31, 2014, there was $462 of total unrecognized compensation cost related to non-vested share-based payment arrangements granted under the Company’s incentive stock plans, which will be recognized over a weighted average remaining life of approximately fourteen months.
+As of July 31, 2017, there was $1,187 of total unrecognized compensation cost related to non-vested share-based payment arrangements granted under the Company’s incentive stock plans, which will be recognized over a weighted average remaining life of approximately seventeen months.

 The entire disclosure for the organization, consolidation and basis of presentation of financial statements disclosure, and significant accounting policies of the reporting entity.
 May be provided in more than one note to the financial statements, as long as users are provided with an understanding of (1) the significant judgments and assumptions made by an enterprise in determining whether it must consolidate a VIE and/or disclose information about its involvement with a VIE, (2) the nature of restrictions on a consolidated VIE's assets reported by an enterprise in its statement of financial position, including the carrying amounts of such assets, (3) the nature of, and changes in, the risks associated with an enterprise's involvement with the VIE, and (4) how an enterprise's involvement with the VIE affects the enterprise's financial position, financial performance, and cash flows.
 Describes procedure if disclosures are provided in more than one note to the financial statements.